-- Obtain and organize the essential medical history from a patient in a standard format. - Apply clinical reasoning to focus the history and gather information relevant to the patient's chief complaint - Recognize and describe normal and abnormal physical examination findings. - Perform a full physical examination on an adult patient in a logical sequence. - Apply clinical reasoning to perform a properly sequenced focused physical examination relative to the chief complaint and history. - Describe the components of an oral case presentation and communicate information using a structured format. - Use the appropriate format and components for a focused patient encounter. - Practice the basic principles of universal precautions in all settings. - Recognize and use appropriate supervision when needed for patient safety. - Incorporate the components of a management plan in a patient encounter.
+- Obtain and organize the essential medical history from a patient in a standard format. - Identify the format and components of a standard medical history. - Recognize and describe normal and abnormal physical examination findings. - Perform the basic elements of a physical exam on an adult patient. - Describe the components of an oral case presentation and communicate information using a structured format. - Identify the appropriate format components for documenting a complete screening history and physical examination. - Practice the basic principles of universal precautions in all settings. - Recognize and use appropriate supervision when needed for patient safety. - Understand the components of a management plan.